Medium modification of pion production in low energy Au+Au collisions: Comparison with Experimental Data

 \subsection{Pions from HADES}

 For the HADES experiment, Au+Au heavy-ion collisions were performed at an incident energy of $1.23\AGeV$ and pion spectra were published by Adamczewski-Musch \etal \cite{HADES:2020ver}.
 Right off the bat, the pion multiplicities are significantly lower than measured by FOPI, which was also discussed by both collaborations \cite{HADES:2020ver,FOPI:2006ifg}.
-The following comparisons of calculations to experimental spectra are for the innermost 10\proz centrality class of events.
-As shown in \cref{fig:HADES_Liu} one observes, that both methods of the in-medium modifications reduce the pion yield and the rapidity curves agree perfectly with data.
+The following comparisons of our GiBUU calculations to the experimental spectra are for the innermost 10\proz centrality class of events \cite{HADES:2017def}.
+As shown in Fig.~\ref{fig:HADES_Liu}, one observes that both methods of in-medium modifications reduce the pion yields and the corresponding rapidity curves then agree almost perfectly well with data, in particular the one with effective masses and reduced $\Delta$-couplings.

-In the case of the medium modification via the effective mass it is important to observe, that only the interplay with the modification of the $\Delta$ potential yields to similar reduction of both pion species.
-Theoretical calculations without any medium modifications yield a ratio $\pi^-/\pi^+$ very similar to the experimental value, while the absolute numbers are off.
-Thankfully this ratio is robust and the medium modifications do not break it.
-This is illustrated in \cref{fig:HADES_Liu_comp}, where rapidity spectra with medium modifications, but with and without modification of the $\Delta$ potential are shown.